Security-Onion-Solutions/securityonion-docs/osquery.rst

 For macOS deployments, install the package and then configure the following:

- - Update ``/etc/so-launcher/secret`` with the Fleet enroll secret.
+ - Update ``/etc/so-launcher/secret`` with the :ref:`fleet` enroll secret.
 This can be found by running the following on the Manager:

  ::